tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 # Initial Model Block Diagram

 The initial model is provided in the `sst-nn-0-base` branch of the repository.
 This model has no special enhancements for SST debug features.
-It is also, essentially, and single-threaded model.
+It is also, essentially, a single-threaded model.
 Although the components can be instantiated on parallel threads their operation is serialized.

 <img src="./imgs/block-diagram.png" alt="initial-model" width="800"/>